Lawrence-Gong/VBA-Automation-Toolkit/README.md

 * **Accuracy of Data Assets:** Automated execution eliminated inevitable manual errors (such as digit errors in phone numbers or column offsets), guaranteeing a high success rate for customer outreach in subsequent marketing phases.

 * **Pioneering Digital Transformation:** Successfully validated the feasibility of using lightweight tools for large-scale data cleansing.
 This project established the department’s first standardized customer data dictionary, marking a transition from manual labor to automated governance.
+By unlocking the untapped potential of legacy infrastructure, I implemented a zero-cost, real-time automation framework, proving that significant digital transformation is achievable even under strict administrative constraints.

+* **Professional Recognition:** Obtained written praises in an email sent to me by my manager.

 <a name="tech-01-en"></a>